climatedu/climatedu/data/course/urbanization.md

 <textarea data-unit="7" data-key="5" id="7.5" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

-Remember the story in the “What can we do?” section about Uruk and Anuradhapura?
+Remember the story from Unit 2 ("Why does climate change matter?") about Uruk and Anuradhapura?
 As a quick refresher, Uruk’s farmers chopped down their trees to make space for more crops and infrastructure.
 But without trees to filter their water supply, Uruk’s irrigation became contaminated and rendered the soil way too salty to grow agriculture.
 Contrastingly, in Anuradhapura, where trees were held sacred, their irrigation system ended up working with the surrounding forests and their population grew twofold.

 This historical example shows us just how important trees are, especially as the most natural solution for smog and urban hotspots.
 Watch this video to learn the ways in which trees offer a better quality of life.